 Illuminate—or seal--

-Thanks for their generous help with this project are due to Melike Güvenc for her reading of the poem, Salvatore Favazzi for recording it, Dave Meckin for sound design, Steve Salina for editing and technical production, and Matt Hoffend for research.
-I am grateful to the Valente Center for Arts and Sciences at Bentley University for financial assistance, and - last not least - to my guests for their support.
+Thanks for their generous help with this project are due to Stacen Goldman for podcast production, Steve Salina for editing and technical production, Dave Meckin for sound design, and Paul Fisher-Davies for podcast art.
+In the first series, thanks are due to Melike Güvenc for her reading of the poem, Salvatore Favazzi for recording it, and Matt Hoffend for research.
+I am grateful to the Valente Center for Arts and Sciences and the Research Council at Bentley University for financial assistance, and - last not least - to my guests for their support.